nadrane/blog/source/_posts/build-your-own-nested-query-string-encoder.md

 ## Conclusion

 And that's it!
 The whole thing, encoding and decoding, only takes ~40 lines of code.
-Hopefully query strings won't feel mystical to you know that you know what is happening under the hood.
-And perhaps, next time you encounter something that feels a little too fundamental to code yourself, you won't hesitate to write some code if you can't find a sufficient NPM package.
+Perhaps next time you encounter something that feels a little too fundamental to code yourself, you won't hesitate to write some code if you can't find a sufficient open source package.

 #### Footnotes

 <a name="footnote1">1</a>: This example is straight from the [qs](https://www.npmjs.com/package/qs) documentation.
 Incidentally, qs provides an option to encode using a url safe character, which would result in readable urls, but this is not the default.

 <a name="footnote2">2</a>: It's worth noting that you might not want to use this code in production.
 I've written the code in a functional style for clarity and conciseness.
 If you have a high read volume, given that this code might potentially run on a significant portion of GET requests, it should probably be written in an imperative style that doesn't disregard performance.
-This is only applies to the decoder since the encoder will only run client side.
-Also, this code does not protect against potential attackers who might try to create an arbitrarily deeply nested object or might include an unwieldy number of query parameters.
+Even more importantly, this code does not protect against potential attackers who might try to create an arbitrarily deeply nested object or might include an unwieldy number of query parameters.